kuksarnlav/search_engine/README.md

 ## Project Properies & Structure
 Program is used to show the files that are more appropriate to users' requests via relevance calculation.

-The project structure is Object Oriented, so it consists of three header files with classes of the same name:
+The project structure is Object Oriented, so it consists of three header files with classes' interfaces, which are implemented in .cpp files:
 - ***ConverterJSON.h*** for manipulating with .json files via the aforementioned library
 - ***InvertedIndex.h*** for restructuring documents for faster search
 - ***SearchServer.h*** for searching process.